SPD chancellor candidate Olaf Scholz: Pragmatism over personality | DW | 10.08.2020

 Scholz has been the head fireman in the coronavirus inferno — and voters approve of his performance so far.
 His approval ratings have stayed steadily high for weeks and months.
 At times of crisis, pragmatism trumps charisma and that has played into the 62-year-old's hands.

-It's a far cry from 2003 when the German weekly Die Zeit nicknamed him "Scholzomat", a combination of his name and "Automat", the German word for "machine", alluding to the SPD general secretary's tendency to use technocratic jargon.
+It's a far cry from 2003 when the German weekly Die Zeit nicknamed him "Scholzomat", a combination of his name and "Automat", the German word for "machine", alluding to the Social Democratic Party (SPD) general secretary's tendency to use technocratic jargon.

 This machine's job is to continue selling the SPD's policies.
 It all started with the controversial labor market reform program known as 2010, which brought with it harsh cuts for some welfare recipients.
 Scholz found himself defending the program both outside and inside his party.